 Boot fitting is best done by a reputable shop technician.
 If you will be fitting boots for your athlete, try to keep the following suggestions in mind.

-Boots should fit snugly, but should not pinch at any one point.
-When the athlete is laced in and standing erect, the toes should touch inside of the front of the boot.
-Have the athlete then stand with feet approximately shoulder width apart, and bend at the knees.
-When the athlete is lowered into this position, the toes should not touch in the front of the boot.
-Try NOT to purchase boots with extra room, as they will tend to pack out and become roomier with use.
+- Boots should fit snugly, but should not pinch at any one point. - When the athlete is laced in and standing up, the toes should touch inside of the front of the boot. - Have the athlete stand with their feet shoulder width apart, and bend at the knees. - o When the athlete is lowered into this position, the toes should not touch the front of the boot. - o Try NOT to purchase boots with extra room, as they will tend to pack out and become roomier with use.